YoussefAymanJo/M-O-Y/Journal.md

 created at:2026-8-10

 ### Content
+During this session ,i workd mainly on schematic,firstly,i added esp s3 ,then i sketched rectangles for each part in circuit to organize schematic.After that i found most of componets deosnot have sybmol on kicad.So i created new library,then i searched for pinout for max91 amplifier and MIC then i make sybmol for them and sybmol +ve and -ve pins input for speaker and touch sensor , then i searched fro BMS module and charger pins and made them,after that i searched alot for stepdown footprint and found one,then i searched for its 3d model on crabcad,then i made symbol for it.Last things,i made symbol for tft screen display.

 <img width="433" height="332" alt="Screenshot 2026-09-14 145925" src="https://github.com/user-attachments/assets/8d7608f2-fad4-4ede-97da-c84f4ac98557" />
 <img width="649" height="408" alt="Screenshot 2026-09-14 145931" src="https://github.com/user-attachments/assets/8cc875c2-6073-4cec-908e-2f455d6a048c" />